starcraftman/pakit/docs/pakit_recipes.rst

 Conventions
 -----------

-- When I write words inside \`backticks\`, I mean that is to be executed on the shell.
+- When I write words inside \`backticks\`, the contents should be executed on the shell.
 - When I write *recipe*, I am referring to the general idea of a recipe that pakit uses.
 - When I write *Recipe*, I am referring to the base class for all recipes at `pakit.Recipe`.
 - When I write *Sub.repos*, Sub is just a placeholder for the subclass name you would